NNDB

 John McCain III attended a private boarding school, where he was nicknamed "McNasty" for his willingness to fight.
 Later, at the US Naval Academy, he gained a reputation as a ladies' man, complained that he was picked on by his commanding officer, and graduated 894th out of 899 in his class.

 Before his tour of duty in Vietnam, McCain had married a model from Philadelphia, Carol Shepp.
 While he was imprisoned, she was in an auto wreck, thrown through her car's windshield and left seriously injured.
 After his return to America, McCain had an extramarital affair with Cindy Lou Hensley, whose father owned Hensley & Co., a Phoenix-based liquor company that is the nation's second largest Anheuser-Busch distributor.
-McCain and Shepp were divorced in 1980, and he married his millionaire mistress the following month.
-In 1981 McCain left the Navy, signing his discharge papers the same day he buried his father at Arlington National cemetery, and the newlywed McCains settled in her home state of Arizona, where he went to work for his father-in-law at Hensley & Co.
+McCain and Shepp were divorced in 1980, and 44-year-old McCain married his 26-year-old millionaire mistress the following month.
+In 1981 McCain left the Navy, signing his discharge papers the same day he buried his father at Arlington National Cemetery.
+The newlyweds settled in the bride's home state of Arizona, where McCain went to work for his father-in-law at Hensley & Co.
 Months later, when Congressman John J. Rhodes announced his retirement, McCain quit the brewery business and ran for Congress.
 After two terms in the House, he ran for Senate in 1986.

 He is often described as a "political maverick" willing to take positions at odds with his party leadership.
 Calling it "the biggest rip-off since the Teapot Dome Scandal", he was the only Republican Senator to vote against the Telecommunications Act of 1996, and he was the only Republican Senator to oppose the Federal Agriculture Improvement and Reform Act of 1996, which ended many farm subsidies.
 Unlike many Republicans, he expresses concerns over global warming and other environmental issues, and he voted against the Federal Marriage Amendment.